Paul Nicholls (horse racing): Personal life

-Nicholls is renowned for being approachable and media-friendly.
-He writes a popular column on Betfair and his frank and honest opinions are well respected by members of the racing public.
+Nicholls writes a column for Betfair and provides commentary on horse racing.

 Away from racing, Nicholls has a keen interest in horticulture, particularly rose growing.
 He is also an avid supporter of Manchester United, whose long-time manager Sir Alex Ferguson has several horses in training with Nicholls.

 In November 2009, Nicholls starred alongside Kauto Star in a short film to promote Somerset, commissioned by inward investment agency Into Somerset.

 He has been married three times.
 He married Tarnya Davies in June 1987.
 He married Georgina Brown in Barbados in May 2011.
 The couple have two daughters, while Nicholls also has a daughter from his second marriage to Bridget and a son by a fourth relationship.